Capital punishment in Islam: Decapitation in Islam

 Decapitation was a standard method of execution in pre-modern Islamic law.
 The use of decapitation for punishment continued well into the 20th century in both Islamic and non-Islamic nations.
 When done properly, it was once considered a humane and honorable method of execution.

-Today, its use had been abandoned in most countries by the end of the 20th century.
-Decapitation is a legal method of execution in Saudi Arabia, Qatar, Yemen, and was reportedly used in 2001 in Iran according to Amnesty International, where it is no longer in use.
+Use of decapitation was abandoned in most countries by the end of the 20th century.
+It is a legal method of execution in Saudi Arabia, Qatar, Yemen, and was reportedly used in 2001 in Iran according to Amnesty International, where it is no longer in use.